3 Stocks Under $2 Insiders Are Aggressively Buying - Benzinga

-U.S. stocks traded lower this morning on Thursday.
+U.S. stock futures traded lower this morning on Thursday.
 Investors, meanwhile, focused on some notable insider trades.

 When insiders purchase or sell shares, it indicates their confidence or concern around the company's prospects.
 Investors and traders interested in penny stocks can consider this a factor in their overall investment or trading decision.